-Once successful, you will see the RGB status LED(s) turn green (highlighted in green above).
+Double-click the reset button (highlighted in red above), and you will see the RGB status LED(s) turn green (highlighted in green above).
 If you see red, try another port, or if you're using an adapter or hub, try without the hub, or different adapter or hub.